ojathelonius/let-it-fly/README.md

 ### Events
 /api/events

-Gets all the events occuring in Singapore
+Gets all the events occuring in Singapore.
+N'utilise pas l'API en ce moment, seulement les extra_events

+### Hotels
+/api/hotels?airport

+Gets the hotels near specified airport

 ### Weather
-/api/weather/:airport
+/api/weather/

-Gets the weather forecast at specified airport
+Gets the weather forecast

 ## TO EXPLAIN :
 for the hitching a flight part :